slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 A verification policy MUST be sufficient to detect or prevent an adversary from injecting unofficial behavior into the package.
 Example [threats](threats.md) in this category include building from an unofficial fork or abusing a build parameter to modify the build.
-Usually verification policy identifies the canonical source repository (which is the main external parameter) and any other security-relevant external parameters.
+Usually the verification policy identifies the canonical source repository (which is the main external parameter) and any other security-relevant external parameters.